monikaquentin/oceanicodyssey/README.md

 # OceanicOdyssey | NodeJS-18.x

-This project contains source code and supporting files for a serverless application (a piece from Twin Roses Back-End) that you can deploy with the SAM CLI.
+This project contains source code and supporting files for a serverless application (a piece from Twin Rose Back-End) that you can deploy with the SAM CLI.
 It includes the following files and folders.

 ```
 oceanicodyssey